Feltre: a plunge into sport, culture, nature and history

 The Palio di Feltre is a dive into history and art, a historical reenactment with music, dances, parades, contests among the four town districts and horse races, while the Artistic and Traditional Craft Fair is a traditional event focusing on wood carving and wrought iron manufacturing.

-A lush green nature, sometimes wild and protected by the Belluno Dolomites National Park, surrounds the town.
+A lush green nature, sometimes wild and protected by the Dolomiti Bellunesi National Park, surrounds the town.
 Many are the trekking and Nordic walking trails, easy tracks suitable for everyone, like the green trail 4 km away from Feltre, at the foot of Mount Miesna, where you can visit for free the Vincheto Wildlife Reserve, populated by mouflons, deer, fallow deer, roe deer, birds and fish.
 Another interesting track is the historical one along the Roman road Via Claudia Augusta.

 The town centre surely is worth a visit, with its many historical buildings and museums.
 Feltre was first inhabited by the paleoveneti, an ancient population living in the north-eastern Italian regions, and then by the Romans, who recognized its economic and politic importance, rising in a strategic position along the borders.